thygone/myCalculator/README.md

 ## Development Environment

-{Describe the tools that you used to develop the app}
 I used the android studio app, using the kotlin language.
 I imported the widget.button and widget.editText, random, textview, and view libraries.

 ## Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [abhiAndroid](https://abhiandroid.com/createandroidapp/create-calculator-app)
 * [youtube](https://www.youtube.com/watch?v=vethIXEYbUk)